shakfu/cymongoose/docs/advanced/threading.rst

 Multi-Threading Guide
 =====================

-This guide covers thread-safe patterns for multi-threaded pymongoose applications.
+This guide covers thread-safe patterns for multi-threaded cymongoose applications.

 Overview
 --------

-pymongoose supports multi-threading through the ``wakeup()`` mechanism, which allows background worker threads to communicate with the event loop thread safely.
+cymongoose supports multi-threading through the ``wakeup()`` mechanism, which allows background worker threads to communicate with the event loop thread safely.

 **Use Cases:**